Chance started his life as a showjumper but he knocked too many poles down so he was - luckily for us - sold.

 Cheyenne was working at a riding school when she had an accident.
 It was said she was hit and her left eye was injured.
 Sadly, it did not get treated properly and just in time a kind lady bought her and saved her by having her eye removed.

 She is a very strong little person and it doesn't seem to bother her being blind on one side.
 Many people have had their first canter on Chayenne as she is so steady and reliable.

 Freya was the first foal born at Saumort.

 Her father is a stunning Friesian called Wobke and her mother is Ilona.
 When Freya was born the umbilical cord did not break correctly and made it very difficult for her to stand up as it kept getting caught around her legs.
 It is important for a young foal to stand and suckle within two hours so we broke the cord for her.

-Freya was very nervous when she was younger but she has settled down nicely and is enjoying starting her working life.
+Freya was very nervous when she was younger but she has settled down nicely and is calm and easy to ride.

 Look was bought by Francoise as a 3 year old.
 She spent many years hacking him around the countryside and then took up dressage.
 She trained him well but Look struggled with the canter work so she decided to sell him and buy a more suitable horse for competition.

 Look still loves to hack and he is a great jumper so we forgive him when he finds some of the canter work more difficult.

 Nestly is tiny, so so cute and has a great personality, too.